 You can walk through it in any direction, turn around, and look around to see what’s going on.
 This is close to how we get around in real life, where we walk from one location to another.

-You will find yourself in a completely different environment once you walk onto the stage, where you would have to quickly learn how to rewalk.
+As soon as you walk onto the stage, you will find yourself in a completely different environment, where you will have to learn how to walk again quickly.

-These bars also keep you safe while you’re exploring a virtual world by keeping you from falling off the platform.
-The HTC Vive trackers are used to assess the user’s location on the VR treadmill.
+Also, these bars prevent you from falling off the platform when you’re exploring a virtual world.
+The HTC Vive trackers are used to assess the user’s location on the treadmill.

 The treadmill’s tracking device helps it to differentiate between crouching, dropping, walking, and heading in a particular direction.